frankcaron/SalesforceMobileSDK-Templates/README.md

 # Installation Instructions

 1. Clone the repo
+2. With SFDX, authorize your desired dev org.
-2. Deploy the files in the `server` directory to your Salesforce org.
-This includes a Visualforce page which embeds the desired components.
+3. Deploy the files in the `server` directory to your Salesforce org using `sfdx force:source:deploy -u <your dev org user name>  --sourcepath /HybridLwcTemplate/server/force-app/main/default/`
-3. Run `npm install` from the root repo
+4. Run `npm install` from the root repo
+5. Run `sfdx mobilesdk:hybrid:createwithtemplate -p ios -r HybridLwcTemplate -n yourAppName -k com.yourCompany.yourApp -o yourOrganization`
-4. CD into the `mobileLWCFlow/platform/ios` folder
+6. CD into the `mobileLWCFlow/platform/ios` folder
-5. Run `pod install`
+7. Run `pod install`
-6. Open the workspace file `mobileLWCFlow.xcworkspace`
+8. Open the workspace file `mobileLWCFlow.xcworkspace`
-7. Change the build target in the selector to the right of the play / stop buttons on XCode to `mobileLWCFlow`
+9. Change the build target in the selector to the right of the play / stop buttons on XCode to `mobileLWCFlow`
-8. Build
+10. Build and see your magic app